magento/devdocs/guides/v2.0/install-gde/install/cli/dev_downgrade.md

 github_link: install-gde/install/cli/dev_downgrade.md
 ---

 This topic discusses how a contributing developer can change versions of the Magento software after cloning the `develop` branch.
-This might be necessary, for example, to use the Magento Data Migration Tool or perform some tasks that require a specific Magento version other than `develop`.
+This might be necessary to perform some tasks that require a specific Magento version other than `develop`.

 The `develop` branch is the default branch, which means you get it by default when you clone the Magento 2 GitHub repository.
-For some tasks, such as data migration, you must use a <a href="https://github.com/magento/magento2/tags" target="_blank">release tag</a>.
+For some tasks, such as data migration from Magento 1.x to Magento 2.x, you must switch to a <a href="https://github.com/magento/magento2/tags" target="_blank">release tag</a>.

 To change versions after cloning: